TFDL Makerspace Training

 - With the Flex 1000 machine, please check the orientation of the Top Hat and Ring when applying the pressure.
 If it doesn't go down while pressing then the orientation is wrong.

-- If you encounter anything unusual, please call a STAFF member by the reception desk iPad.
+- If the machine is not pressing correctly or you encounter anything unusual, please call a Lab NEXT STAFF member.

 - URL: https://libguides.ucalgary.ca/makerspace_training